Pragith/pragith/pragith-net/app/content/blog/2023/2023-04-20-langchain-abstraction-leak.md

 ```

 It is verbose, but it is explicit.
 In the deterministic world of software engineering, "magic" is bad.
 In the non-deterministic world of LLMs, "magic" is catastrophic.

+## What I Would Keep

+LangChain still has value for teaching and prototyping.
+I would keep it in a sandbox repo with a clear rule: never ship it without rewriting the critical path.

+If a tool hides the prompt, it hides the product.
+That is not a trade I am willing to make.